 An elementary student who is a 'justice seeker' or an animal lover who has expressed sadness about the environment.
 It is also perfect for the reluctant reader who prefers real-life stories and photography over fictional narratives.

 The book is very safe to read cold.
-Parents may want to be ready to discuss which 'causes' mentioned in the book align with their own family values, as the book presents a broad spectrum of civic engagement.
+Parents may want to be prepared to discuss the complexities of issues like climate change or inequality, as the book presents a range of perspectives on these topics.
+Some children may have strong feelings about these issues, and parents can use the book as a starting point for deeper conversations.
 A parent might see their child get upset after watching a news clip or hearing about an environmental issue at school, prompting the child to say, 'But what can I do?
 I am just a kid.'

 Younger readers (7) will focus on the 'superhero' aspect of the children in the photos and the vocabulary of fairness.
 Older readers (9) will better grasp the specific mechanics of how change happens, such as the difference between a protest and a petition.